jonathas/todo-service/README.md

 # To Do management service

-A GraphQL API for managing To Dos
+A GraphQL API for managing To Dos and synchronizing them with Microsoft To Do API

 ## Features